 Looking at the means (see Figure 4) we can see again fluctuating patters that however reveal some important dynamics.
-For instance in the transport dimension we see that the fluctuations are much stronger in the second week, with overall higher CO2 emissions in the second week.
-As noted in the main paper, many more study participants did fly in the second week comparing to the first week.
+For instance in the transport dimension we see that the fluctuations are much stronger in the second week, with overall higher CO2 emissions.
+Indeed, many more study participants did fly in the second week comparing to the first week.
 No clear average pattern is discernible for the food, waste and purchases dimension, though there seems to be an average increasing tendency in the food dimension.
 The electricity dimension seems to suggest a general average decrease, though interrupted by some increases in between.